 The following state transitions represent the stages that a loadable resource goes through.

-The loadStatus property is KVO compliant (Apple's technology for automatic change notification) which allows application components to register themselves as observers and be notified whenever the property value changes.
-This makes it easy to monitor the status of loadable resources, display progress, and take action when the state changes.
+The Loadable interface includes signals that make it easy to monitor the status of loadable resources, display progress, and take action when the state changes.

 If the resource has already fetched its metadata and has initialized its state (Loaded state), retry doesn't do anything.
 Instead, retry immediately calls the callback with the past result and the state of the object remains unchanged.
 The object's metadata isn't fetched again.